Northwest Georgia Council

-The Northwest Georgia Council (The Northwest Georgia Council of the Boy Scouts of America, Inc.) is a local council of the Boy Scouts of America which currently encompasses Bartow, Chattooga, Floyd, Gordon, Murray, Polk, and Whitfield counties.
+The Northwest Georgia Council is a local council of the Boy Scouts of America which currently encompasses Bartow, Chattooga, Floyd, Gordon, Murray, Polk, and Whitfield counties.
 In the early 1980s, affiliations with Catoosa and Murray counties were transferred to the Cherokee Area Council of Chattanooga, Tennessee, but associations with Murray county were later returned to the Northwest Georgia Council in 1995.
 The first troop chartered by the Northwest Georgia Council was Troop 12 of Dalton, Georgia, which was established by Mr. W. M. Sapp on March 14, 1911.
 The council's oldest continually chartered troop, Troop 12 of Adairsville, Georgia, was chartered soon after in 1915.
 The headquarters of the Northwest Georgia Council are located in Rome, Georgia.
-The current Scout Executive for the Northwest Georgia Council is Matt Hart.
+The current Scout Executive for the Northwest Georgia Council is Rob Stone.